cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/deploying_microbosh.html.md

 ### <a id="microbosh_ssh"></a>SSH ###

-You can ssh to your Micro Bosh vm using the private key set at the [cloud properties](#cloud_properties) section of your Micro Bosh deployment file:
+You can ssh to your Micro BOSH vm using the private key set at the [cloud properties](#cloud_properties) section of your Micro BOSH deployment file:

     ssh -i <path_to_microbosh_keypar_private_key> vcap@<microbosh_ip_address>

 Then you can sudo to get root privileges (default password for root user is `c1oudc0w`).
-All Bosh data is located at `/var/vcap` directory.
+All BOSH data is located at `/var/vcap` directory.

-If you want to change the default root password, add this section at the [manifest](#manifest_file) file before deploying Micro Bosh:
+If you want to change the default root password, add this section at the [manifest](#manifest_file) file before deploying Micro BOSH:

 ~~~yaml
 env: